nofrills-io/empress/empress_base/module_doc.md

         // By default we're off the main thread,
         // so you can do some network requests, read files etc.
         // and when you're ready, call one or more of your event handlers.
+        // You should not modify your models here.
     }
 }
 ```